Nitrofurantoin for urinary tract infections

 What if I give too much?

-You are unlikely to do harm if you give an extra dose of nitrofurantoin by mistake.
-If you are concerned that you may have given too much, contact your doctor or local NHS services (111 in England and Scotland; 0845 4647 in Wales).
+You are unlikely to cause harm if you give an extra dose of Nitrofurantoin by mistake.
+If you are concerned that you may have given too much, contact your doctor or local NHS services (details at end of leaflet).
 Have the medicine or packaging with you if you telephone for advice.

-If your child is short of breath or is wheezing, or their face, lips or tongue start to swell, or they develop a rash, they may be allergic to nitrofurantoin.
-Take your child to hospital or call an ambulance straight away.
+If your child is short of breath or is wheezing, or their face, lips or tongue start to swell, or they develop a rash, they may be allergic to Nitrofurantoin.
+Take your child to hospital or phone for an ambulance straight away.

 Nitrofurantoin very rarely causes serious side-effects.
 They are not likely to happen, but you should contact your doctor straight away if your child has any of the following symptoms: